jesseDMoore1994/dry-python-returns/dry-python-returns.md

     3. Ugly composition with lots of await statements

-For example, you cannot call await coroutines in a synchronous context:
+For example, you cannot await coroutines in a synchronous context:
 ```python
 def test():
     await my_async_routine()